compwron/compwron.github.io/_posts/2016-04-24-cybersecurity-and-other-nonsense.md

 ## How do you get a career in it?

 I don't have personal experience in this.
 Like many things, you learn enough that someone gives you responsibility, and then you learn more.
-What part of the field do you want a career in Sanctioned digging into other people's systems?
+What part of the field do you want a career in?
+Sanctioned digging into other people's systems?
 Or blue team defense against malicious actors?
 Or big company asset protection- having literally the keys to the kingdom, and the responsibilities that go along with that?
-Most people want the first one. do you want to do independent research, trying to live on bug bounty rewards, or internal work for a consulting security company, seeing the most hilariously, frighteningly insecure systems and never ever being able to talk about it, just slowly losing your faith in anything ever?
+Most people want the first one.
+Do you want to do independent research, trying to live on bug bounty rewards, or internal work for a consulting security company, seeing the most hilariously, frighteningly insecure systems and never ever being able to talk about it, just slowly losing your faith in anything ever?
 Or social engineering, which is part of any *practical* security red or blue program?
 Or academic research, probably in cryptography, which is very very important and is mostly made of really cool math?

 ## What is red team / blue team?

-[Wikipedia](https://en.wikipedia.org/wiki/Red_team) and [Red-blue exercise planning](http://www.csoonline.com/article/2122440/emergency-preparedness/red-team-versus-blue-team--how-to-run-an-effective-simulation.html) Red- attackers, either in real life or for practice.
+[Wikipedia](https://en.wikipedia.org/wiki/Red_team) and [Red-blue exercise planning.](http://www.csoonline.com/article/2122440/emergency-preparedness/red-team-versus-blue-team--how-to-run-an-effective-simulation.html) Red- attackers, either in real life or for practice.
 Blue- defenders.
 Red always has the advantage, because they know where they are aiming, and blue just has to defend everything.
-There is always a huge surface area to defend and you have to think about hour threat model and choose how do design your defensive strategy.
+There is always a huge surface area to defend and you have to think about your threat model and choose how to design your defensive strategy.
 Always defend in depth- multiple layers of defense.
 It's one of the only areas of software engineering where DRY is not a good idea.

 ## What is surface/attack area?

 Also known as [attack surface](https://en.wikipedia.org/wiki/Attack_surface) and [OWASP has a good page](https://www.owasp.org/index.php/Attack_Surface_Analysis_Cheat_Sheet).
 Surface area is everything that an attacker can get at from the outside of your organization.
 IIT's surface area is large- their wifi networks, their ethernet ports, the computer lab, the email system, the website, and every integration point with any outside system.
-Every field that someone can type into on a website that you host or control is an attack point, for example.
+By this definition, every field that someone can type into on a website that you host or control is an attack point, for example.
+Every open port on your server is an attack point.
+Every API endpoint is an attack point.

 ## How do you report a vulnerability?

-Most companies have a secutiy@ email address.
+Most companies have a security@ email address.
 Most companies have a "Security" link at the bottom of their webpage.
 If you can't find anything, email their help email address and ask for an escalation.
 If you really can't find anything, look up their employees, find someone who looks like developer, and try to contact them.
 Ask on IRC if you can find someone or a group to ask.
-If you really really can't find anything, email one of the security field's big names and ask for help reporting.
+If you really really can't find anything, email one of the security field's big names, probably [Schneider]](https://www.schneier.com/), the Electronic Frontier Foundation [(EFF)](https://www.eff.org/issues/coders/vulnerability-reporting-faq) or [SANS](https://www.sans.org/) and ask for help reporting.
 Never disclose the exploit to anyone except the actual company, especially not in a forum.
 Never post the data that you have gotten from an exploit.
 In fact, never save the data that you get from an exploit, other than the minimum needed to prove/verify.

-## As a student, how do I have better cybersecurity hygene?
+## As a student, how do I have better cybersecurity hygiene?

 What is your threat model?
-It it's a government, what have you been doing?
+If it's a government, what have you been doing?
 Don't tell me.
 I hope that you know more than I do about this stuff.
 If your threat model is your parents- whether they think that they're benign or not-, or other students, or protecting your wordpress server from random people on the internet?
 Basic basic basic stuff that you know like you know your toes- Never post your address or phone number anywhere.
 Use a different password for every website that has your credit card information in it.
 Use a unique password for your email.
-I recommend using a password manager like 1Pass or LastPass.
-Review your apps list on everything that does app intrgrations, especially facebook and twitter.
-Use two factor auth on everything, including github.
-You can get a yubikey and/or GPG sign your emails; for most of you, that would be a cool technical brag but not a necessity, unless you are going to be a journalist about controversial topics.
+I recommend using a password manager like [1Password](https://agilebits.com/) or LastPass.
+Review your apps list on everything that does app integrations, especially facebook and twitter.
+Use two-factor authentication on everything, including github.
+You can get a [yubikey](https://www.yubico.com) and/or [GPG](https://www.gnupg.org/) sign your emails; for most of you, that would be a cool technical brag but not a necessity, unless you are going to be a journalist about controversial topics.
 Use a password on your phone; swipe is too easy to break.
 Fingerprint is ok unless you have a threat model that includes people who will pick your fingerprints off the desk or the DMV database.

 ## How is IIT's security?

 I don't know.
 Ask TechOps.
 IIT has a huge attack area- every ethernet port in the dorms and ethernet is usually more trusted than wifi unless you fix that in your network configurations, the wifi networks on every campus, all web assets, blackboard, professors' old websites, myIIT.
-Their threat model is huge- students who want to get in, students who want better grades, anyone who is interested in any provate files that a professor might have in the network, and loads of other things that I don't know about.
+Their threat model is huge- students who want to get in, students who want better grades, anyone who is interested in any private files that a professor might have in the network, and loads of other things that I don't know about.
 How is their security?
 Well, right now it's good enough that there are no public breaches.
 Please try to not change that.
-Always report vulnerabilities responsubly.
-Some companies still pubish responsible vulberability reporting, and that is a terrible practice that not only hurts the company's reputation and defensibility, but poisons the whole ecosystem.
-Never dig dieeper than you have to in order to get a proof of concept.
+Always report vulnerabilities responsibly.
+Some companies still publish responsible vulnerability reporting, and that is a terrible practice that not only hurts the company's reputation and defensibility, but poisons the whole ecosystem.
+Never dig deeper than you have to in order to get a proof of concept.
 Document everything.
-Don't be a script kiddie.
-If you want to go into the industry, trustworthiness and ettiquite are super important.
+Don't be a [script kiddie](https://en.wikipedia.org/wiki/Script_kiddie) (a low-skilled individual who behaves unprofessionally and then brags about it).
+If you want to go into the industry, trustworthiness and etiquette are super important.
 Air gaps for important systems are super important.
-If you've read the latest research out of MIT, that's not enough; there are side channel attacks for screen flicker and fan noise.
+If you've read the latest research out of MIT, that's not enough; there are [side channel attacks](https://en.wikipedia.org/wiki/Side-channel_attack) for [screen flicker (badBIOS)](https://www.schneier.com/blog/archives/2013/11/badbios.html) and [fan noise](https://www.tau.ac.il/~tromer/acoustic/).

+## What is responsible vulnerability reporting?

+(And what does "poisons the whole ecosystem" mean?)

+TODO

 ## How do you think like a pen tester?

 What is valuable?
 What do you have to protect?
 A penetration tester penetrates defenses, usually of a network or other organization.
-A friend of mine had their linkedin account broken into and all of the skills changed to "sex" some people get email notifications for changes in their network, and in this person's case their parent got an email from linkedin that their child was skilled at sex.
+A friend of mine had their linkedin account broken into and all of the skills changed to "sex."
+Some people get email notifications for changes in their network, and in this person's case their parent got an email from linkedin that their child was skilled at sex.
 So even if that's not a disaster, it's still an annoyance.
 With access to a linkedin account, one could delete all the recommendations, message and insult all the coworkers and bosses, change the photo to something unprofessional, just generally make a mess.
 This would be a bigger deal if you were in the middle of a job search.
-Thiking like a pen tester required that you think the unthinkable thoughts- the ones that some people are too polite to think.
+Thinking like a pen tester required that you think the unthinkable thoughts- the ones that some people are too polite to think.
 Every thought is a "but I wouldn't really do that" thought, but you need to think about what could be done with the data that you are trying to get, in order to know what data and access you are trying to get.
 With access to someone's IIT account, maybe you could drop all their classes, email all their professors rude things, delete all their google docs.
 Don't do that.
 Most of it is recoverable, with some cooperation from the university and a lot of apologizing.
 Think of the things that are beyond the pale, and how someone would do them.
 Then defend those things.

 ## How can I hack someone?